dangeles/TissueEnrichmentAnalysis/README.rst

 Within a Python Script
 ----------------------

-There are really two main functions that are provided in TEA:
+There are really just two main functions that are provided in TEA:
 ``enrichment_analysis`` and ``plot_enrichment_results``.

 A standard call to this library would be as follows: